Introducing GRASP training…

-Young people often turn to their peers in times of difficulty and are aware of school dynamics that other school staff may not be alerted to.
+Young people often turn to their peers in times of difficulty and are aware of school dynamics about which school staff may not be cognizant.
 GRASP was developed as a Peer Gatekeeper training program to provide youth with the skills needed recognize and identify students at risk and where they can turn for help.

 - Why difficult situations can be turning points for the better